zimmerman-team/datapool/README.md

 What is done:

 	loading and parsing of xml and csv models in django to mirror the classes and edges in orientdb

 To do:

 	translate orientdb classes and edges to python models (structure already done) make front end to upload and configure data make front end to generate pivot points between datasets make front end to visually make selection of the data with filters and aggregation

 Nice to haves:

 	export data directly to graph of choise.

+Layout:
+	python_test contains the test scripts for the proof of concept site contains the django implementaion